Turan Tovuz

 Turan Tovuz ([tuɾɑn tovuz]) is an Azerbaijani football club based in Tovuz.
-The club won the Azerbaijan championship once, in 1994–1995.
+The club won the Azerbaijan championship once, in 1994–95.
 The club's home stadium is Tovuz City Stadium.

 History

 Founded by Vidadi Ahmedov on 23 February 1992, the club was the first Azerbaijani professional football club under the name of Turan Tovuz.
-However, since 1997, club found themselves slipping further and further down the table, which influenced by financial difficulties.
+However, since 1997, club found themselves slipping further and further down the table, which was influenced by financial difficulties.

 In 2011–12 season, ended with Turan in 11th position in Azerbaijan Premier League, the club's lowest ever league finish.
-In 2012–13 season, Turan for the first time in their history relegated to the Azerbaijan First Division, after twenty years in top flight.
+In 2012–13 season, Turan for the first time in their history relegated to the Azerbaijan First Division, after twenty years in the top flight.

-In 2013, club's owners decided to change club's name to Turan-T. The club restored their name few months later.
+In 2013, club's owners decided to change the club's name to Turan-T. The club restored their name a few months later.

+On March 29, 2025, in the 28th round of the 2024–25 season of the Premier League, Turan Tovuz played their 100th anniversary match, which ended with a 1-4 victory for Qarabağ.